 ACS will participate in the 2019 Brazilian Chemical Society (SBQ) meeting in Joinville, Brazil May 27-30, 2019.

 Additionally, we will be meeting with the ACS International Chemical Sciences Chapter, as well as ACS student chapters in Brazil.

 For exact dates and more information, please see the ACS Brazil Chapter webpage.

 ACS Global Chemistry is a monthly newsletter that serves as a resource for ACS programs, products, and services for subscribers with international interests as well as events or opportunities in the global chemistry enterprise as a whole to promote the best chemistry and related sciences in the world.
 Available to ACS members and ACS staff only.

 To subscribe, email firstname.lastname@example.org with "oia-newsletter-subscribe" in the subject box.

 2019 has been designated as the International Year of the Periodic Table of Chemical Elements by the United Nations.
 Read the prospectus here, and stay tuned for more information on events and activities from ACS and other partner organizations to celebrate this important piece of chemistry history.

 Read the C&EN Article titled "Chemists' lives upended by ban" by Lisa Jarvis.

-To effectively contribute to the global chemistry community and to engage our international members, it is important for ACS to build and sustain global relationships.
-HN Cheng, former Chair of the ACS International Activities Committee, recently wrote a C&EN article about it.
-Read "Building Global Relationships" here.
+To effectively contribute to the global chemistry community and to engage our international members, it is important for ACS to emphasize the importance of diversity and global inclusion.
+Ellene Contis, Chair of the ACS International Activities Committee, recently wrote a C&EN article about it.
+Read "Energizing global thinking as part of ACS’s diversity and inclusion efforts" here.